alpacahq/typescript-sdk/README.md

 ## Install

-While the SDK is developed with Deno, it can be used in Node as well.
-The SDK is published as an ESM package on NPM and Skypack.
+> 🚧 **WARNING** 🚧
+> This SDK is still in development and should not be used in production.
+The API is subject to change.
+Please report any issues you encounter.
+Thank you! 🙏 When the version no longer has the `-preview` suffix.

 From NPM: